 Additionally, when a person travels for treatment, they’re removing themselves from a potentially toxic and triggering environment.
 Doing so can aid in a person’s recovery.

-Forty-five minutes from the hustle and bustle of Dallas sits Scurry, Texas—a small town with miles of farmland, wooded countrysides and clear skies.
-Scurry is home to Vertava Health’ Texas facility, The Treehouse.
-On this spacious, 65-acre campus, patients will experience The Treehouse’s innovative and holistic approach to individualized addiction treatment.
+Forty-five minutes from the hustle and bustle of Dallas sits Scurry, Texas—a small town with miles of farmland, wooded countrysides and home to Vertava Health Texas.

-Beyond traditional therapies, The Treehouse offers patients the opportunity to engage in different activities that build self-confidence, foster healthy relationships with others and teach essential recovery skills.
+Beyond traditional therapies, Vertava Health Texas offers patients the opportunity to engage in different activities that build self-confidence, foster healthy relationships with others and teach essential recovery skills.

-At each stage of treatment, patients at The Treehouse are surrounded by comfort and supportive care from their treatment team and other patients.
-With holistic modalities and evidence-based psychotherapies, The Treehouse helps each patient restore the balance of mind, body, and spirit so they can live a successful and fulfilling life in long-term recovery.
+At each stage of treatment, patients at this facility are surrounded by comfort and supportive care from the treatment team and other patients.
+With holistic modalities and evidence-based psychotherapies, we help each patient restore the balance of mind, body, and spirit so they can live a successful and fulfilling life in long-term recovery.